Working to re-establish the rail link to Kemble

 It's time we had a connection to the main line railway system again!

-Clearly we can't put back the line along the old route to end near Tetbury Road - the dual carriageway has occupied that route.
+Clearly we can't put back the line along the old route to end near Tetbury Road - the dual carriageway and housing have occupied that route.
 We need to bring the line as near to the town centre as possible - an easy walk from the Market Place.

 We have drafted a Scheme document to help explain the details, options and some solutions.
 It is still a work-in-progress and doesn't have all the answers, but you can read and download the latest version of the Scheme here.

 The track has been removed, but the path is still clear almost all the way up to the point where we head off across the fields.
 It would take up some of the car park at Kemble Station, but they won't need to park so many cars there and more space is available at the new Station!